-If your application meets our criteria, you will be invited to an informal meeting with the Chair of Trustees, asked to attend two Board meetings as an observer, and finally appointed to the Board after a second meeting if all concerned are happy to go ahead.
+If your application meets our criteria, you will be invited to an informal meeting with the Chair of Trustees, asked to attend three Board meetings as an observer, and finally appointed to the Board after a third meeting if all concerned are happy to go ahead.
 This is not a quick process, as the role of trustee is both enjoyable and challenging.
 We want to appoint the person who will fit our needs, work well with the team, and make a strong contribution to the future of Ferne.

-Thanks for reading the application pack.
-I do hope you will feel able to apply.
 Ferne is a wonderful organisation which does such good work to give hope and new homes or sanctuary to hundreds of animals each year.
 Your contribution to our aims will be much appreciated, and I hope a rewarding, fulfilling experience for you.

 Yours sincerely

 Bob O'Connor

 Enclosed:

 Annual report

 The Essential Trustee

 @Ferne magazine